Committee of friends of the Keller Theatre e.V.

 Since 1996, he has also directed quite a few of the Keller Theatre’s productions, and has been responsible for set- and lighting-designs.

 In 2007, when the US-base was closed and the “friends of the Keller Theatre e.V.” took over, he took on the position of artistic director.
 He was also the committee’s chairman for almost ten years, till he handed over this position to Mimi.
 Now he has more time to take care of other artistic endeavours in his life.

 Being also an accomplished singer, he has toured Europe with an orchestra, gave concerts in several countries, worked for the BBC Northern Ireland and been on Swedish television.
 He was a board member of an annual international theatre festival in Dublin for three years, for which he still continues to work each year.

-Just recently, he portrayed the “Schlammbeiser” in a production of Wer wenn nicht wir – Die Schwätzer in Giessen at the Stadttheater Giessen.
+Marty portrayed the “Schlammbeiser” in a production of Wer wenn nicht wir – Die Schwätzer in Giessen at the Stadttheater Giessen in 2019.